srobo/website/_posts/2021-04-24-sr2021-final-league-session.md

 With the final 36 matches of the SR2021 League complete, team MAI from Gymnasium Markt Indersdorf head up the leaderboard.
 They have managed to knock the teams from Hills Road Sixth Form College out of the top spot.
-We saw great perfomances from all teams as well as some innovative new strategies, the finals are shaping up to be a close call!
+Of our rookie teams, teams WER and SPA are looking to be the ones to watch though we've seen amazing progress from all teams and anything could change before the finals.
+They are definetly much too close to close call!

 Module Ⅳ totally redisigned the arena, while keeping the same game mechanics, meaning teams have had to make some large changes to their strategy to ensure continued success.
 Our new